 Courses at the 400-level are upper division undergraduate courses.
-Graduate students should register for 400-level History courses only if required to do so by a faculty field supervisor.
+Graduate students (usually at the MA level only) should register for 400-level courses only if required to do so by a faculty field supervisor.
 Graduate students are not allowed to register for courses numbered 491 to 499 under any circumstances--these are courses for undergraduates only and the credits do not count toward graduate degree requirements.

 Foreign language departments sometimes do offer History content-related courses at the 400-level and above.
 For example, the Classics Department might offer a class on Thucydides as a historian, or the Germanics Department might offer a class on the socio-cultural history of Weimar Germany.
 Such content courses (at the 400-level or above) can be counted toward fulltime registration and degree credits if their content is related to the student’s fields in History and they are required or recommended by a History field supervisor.

 Some courses can be taken more than once and the credits counted toward degree requirements.
 Other courses are non-repeatable and can be taken only once for degree credit.
 If a student repeats a non-repeatable class, only one set of credits counts toward the degree requirements.
 However, both course grades are calculated into the GPA.
 Information about whether or not a course is repeatable and the limit on the number of credits that can be counted toward degree requirements is found in the UW General Catalog.
 Here are some examples from the General Catalogue, by way of illustration: